Coping with Complex PTSD triggers requires strength, commitment and bravery.

 Cultivating Resilience: 5 Steps To Help Cope With Triggers

 - Know what your triggers are.
 Knowing what situations are likely to trigger you can help increase your sense of control.

 - Have a specific plan to regulate yourself.
 Once you know what your Complex PTSD triggers are.
 Come up with coping plan.
 Think about what exactly you can do to regulate yourself.

 - Tell your loved ones.
 Let the important people in your life know what you are doing and ask for their support.
 For example, one of my clients is a yoga teacher.
 She told her boyfriend and her parents that when she is triggered, she is going to step out for 15 minutes while she practices asanas and calming breathing techniques.
 So they don’t worry, she also agreed to return in 15 minutes, even if it’s only to tell them she needs more time.

 - Use your tools.
 Once you come up with a specific tool, then it becomes a matter of practice.
 Implement your calming techniques.

-- Get therapy with a Complex PTSD (C-PTSD) specialist.
+- Get into therapy with a Complex PTSD (C-PTSD) specialist.
 They can guide your towards full recovery.
 Remember, if you have complex PTSD, traditional forms of therapy are likely to be inadequate.